First Surface Mirror

 Yes, we ship worldwide via FedEx and shipping is automatically calculated when you check out.
 Duties and taxes are billed separately on delivery.

 Yes, for your convenience we sell mirror samples (limit 1 per customer).

 What's the largest size you can make?

 The largest sizes we can make are: 72″x96″ for 1/4″ thickness glass and 49″x97″ for 1/8″ and 1/4″ acrylic

 How likely is it that my glass will break in shipping?

 We carefully package and fully insure all of our shipments.
 If it should arrive broken, please send us pictures of the box and broken glass and we will ship you a replacement.

 What's the difference in quality between your products?

 The glass is optical grade, so we recommend that over the acrylic for most applications.
 The 1/4″ glass is our best value–the added thickness of the glass provides a much better flatness than thinner glass.
-Our standard 1/4″ thickness is extremely fine quality, but for applications requiring a magnification of over 15x, the quarter wave first surface mirror is noticeably better.

 Are the mirrors sharp?